-You can use this teriyaki sauce recipe in all sorts of dishes; it works really well with salmon and with pork too.
-In fact, it also works well as a dipping sauce – in that case, mix together the sauce ingredients (soy, mirin, honey, rice vinegar and sesame oil) and reduce by around half, until the teriyaki sauce is thick and glossy.
+You can use this teriyaki sauce recipe in all sorts of dishes.
+It works really well with salmon, and with pork too.
+It also works well as a dipping sauce.
+Mix together the sauce ingredients (soy, mirin, honey, rice vinegar and sesame oil).
+Then, reduce by around half, until the teriyaki sauce is thick and glossy.

 Shared with: What’s cooking Wednesday #204